alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

 type: learn
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2020-04-29
+last_reviewed_on: 2020-08-04
 review_in: 6 months
 ---

 [GOV.UK Notify][notify] is a Government-as-a-Platform service that allows clients of their API to send emails, text messages and letters.
 We use GOV.UK Notify to send emails to users - both members of the public and publishers.
-Historically, we've also used AWS SES to send emails, but that's being phased out in favour of GOV.UK Notify.
+Historically, we've also used Amazon SES directly to send emails, but that's being phased out in favour of GOV.UK Notify.

 [notify]: https://www.notifications.service.gov.uk/